The Midnight Mystery 🌙🔍 | Learn English with a Detective Story

 | thief | noun | a person who steals things secretly, often without violence | A thief took my bicycle when I wasn't looking. |

-| robber | noun | a person who steals using violence or threats, often face-to-face | The bank robber shouted at everyone to put their hands up. |
+| robber | noun | a person who steals using violence or threats, face-to-face | The bank robber shouted at everyone to put their hands up. |

-| burglar | noun | a person who breaks into a building (like a house or shop) to steal things | A burglar entered the house through the window last night. |
+| burglar | noun | a person who breaks into a building to steal things | A burglar entered the house through the window last night. |

-| pickpocket | noun | a thief who steals from people's pockets or bags, usually without them noticing | Be careful of pickpockets in crowded places. |
+| pickpocket | noun | a thief who steals from pockets or bags unnoticed | Be careful of pickpockets in crowded places. |

-| judge | noun | a public official who decides cases and makes decisions in a court of law | The judge listened to both lawyers. |
+| judge | noun | an official who decides cases and rules in court | The judge listened to both lawyers. |

-| jury | noun | a group of people (usually 12) who listen to evidence in court and decide if someone is guilty or not guilty | The jury decided the man was innocent. |
+| jury | noun | a group who hear evidence in court and decide guilt | The jury decided the man was innocent. |

 | verdict | noun | the final decision made by a jury or judge in a court case | The jury's verdict was 'not guilty'. |